Henry-Cook/NYS-Mental-Health-Services-Locator/README.md

 *Minimum Viable Product*

-- Media queries used to change the content layout for mobile vs desktop users.
+- Responsive desgin for mobile vs desktop users.
 - A search bar for the user to input a city name.
 - Render a map centering on New York State using the [Mapbox GL JS](https://www.mapbox.com/) library.
-- Make an API call using [Axios](https://github.com/axios/axios) to New York State’s  [Local Mental Health Programs API](https://data.ny.gov/Human-Services/Local-Mental-Health-Programs/6nvr-tbv8) using the city name the user entered.
+- Make an API call using [Axios](https://github.com/axios/axios) to New York State’s  [Local Mental Health Programs API](https://data.ny.gov/Human-Services/Local-Mental-Health-Programs/6nvr-tbv8) using the city name the user input.
 - Use returned data's latitude and longitude values to populate the map with markers.
 - Display program names, descriptions, categories, and contact information on cards next to the map.
 - Display the same info except in a pop-up after you click a marker.